-BIOLO GICAL RESOURCES BIO-1: Construction specifications will include the following BMPs, where applicable, to reduce erosion during construction: • Implementation of the Project shall require approval of a site-specific SWPPP or Water Pollution Control Program (WPCP) that would implement effective measures to protect water quality, which may include a hazardous spill prevention plan and additional erosion prevention techniques; • Existing vegetation shall be protected in place where feasible to provide an effective form of erosion and sediment control; During Aemetis Construction • Stabilizing materials shall be applied to the soil surface to prevent the movement of dust from exposed soil surfaces on construction sites as a result of wind, traffic, and grading activities; Construction Construction • Roughening and/or terracing shall be implemented to create unevenness on bare soil through the construction of furrows running across a slope, creation of stair steps, or by utilization of construction equipment to track the soil surface.
-Surface roughening or terracing reduces erosion potential by decreasing runoff velocities, trapping sediment, and increasing infiltration of water into the soil, and aiding in the establishment of vegetative cover from seed. • Soil exposure shall be minimized through the use of temporary BMPs, groundcover, and stabilization measures; The contractor shall conduct periodic maintenance of erosion- and sediment-control measures.
-BIO-2: To conform to water quality requirements, the Project must implement the following: • Vehicle maintenance, staging and storing equipment, materials, fuels, lubricants, solvents, and other possible contaminants shall be a minimum of 100 feet from irrigation and drainage canals within the BSA.
-Any necessary equipment washing shall occur where the water cannot flow into surface waters.
-The Project specifications shall require the contractor to operate under an approved spill prevention and clean-up plan; • Construction equipment shall not be operated in flowing water; if necessary, equipment buckets and arms may be used within flowing water.
-During Aemetis • Construction work shall be conducted according to site-specific construction plans that minimize the potential for sediment input to WoUS and WoS; Construction Construction Contractor • Raw cement, concrete or concrete washings, asphalt, paint or other coating material, oil or other petroleum products, or any other substances that could be hazardous to aquatic life shall be prevented from contaminating the soil or entering surface waters; • Equipment used in and around surface waters shall be in good working order and free of dripping or leaking contaminants; and, • Any surplus concrete rubble, asphalt, or other debris from construction shall be taken to an approved disposal site.
+BIOLO GICAL RESOURCES BIO-1: Construction specifications will include the following BMPs, where applicable, to reduce erosion during construction: MPs, where applicable, to reduce • Implementation of the Project shall require approval of a site-specific SWPPP or Water Pollution Control Program (WPCP) that would implement effective measures to protect water quality, which may include a hazardous spill prevention plan and additional erosion prevention techniques; • Existing vegetation shall be protected in place where feasible to provide an effective form of erosion and sediment control; During During Aemetis • Stabilizing materials shall be applied to the soil surface to prevent the movement of dust from exposed soil surfaces on construction sites as a result of wind, traffic, and grading activities; Construction Contractor • Roughening and/or terracing shall be implemented to create unevenness on bare soil through the construction of furrows running across a slope, creation of stair steps, or by utilization of construction equipment to track the soil surface.
+Surface roughening or terracing reduces erosion potential by decreasing runoff velocities, trapping sediment, and increasing infiltration of water into the soil, and aiding in the establishment of vegetative cover from seed. ilization of greduces 2 • Soil exposure shall be minimized through the use of temporary BMPs, groundcover, and stabilization measures; BIO-2: To conform to water quality requirements, the Project must implement the following: • • Construction equipment shall not be operated in flowing water; if necessary, equipment buckets and arms may be used within flowing water.
+During Aemetis • Construction work shall be conducted according to site-specific construction plans that minimize the potential for sediment input to WoUS and WoS; Raw cement, concrete or concrete washings, asphalt, paint or other coating material, oil or other petroleum products, or any other substances that could be hazardous to aquatic life shall be prevented from contaminating the soil or entering surface waters; • • Equipment used in and around surface waters shall be in good working order and free of dripping or leaking contaminants; and, • Any surplus concrete rubble, asphalt, or other debris from construction shall be taken to an approved disposal site.